Cyclopogon lindleyanus (Link, Klotzsch & Otto) Schltr. 1920

 Flower Size 1/2" [1.25 cm]

-Found in Venezuela, Colombia, Ecuador and Peru as a miniature sized, warm to cool growing, terrestrial at elevations around 450 to 1600 meters in evenly moist, dense to slightly open forests with spathulate, variegated dark green and white, petiolate leaf that is cuneate into the basal petiole blooming in the late winter to early spring on a terminal, erect, thin, pale rose to greenish, 10 to 12" [25 to 30 cm] long, many [70] flowered, racemose inflorescence with several, acuminate bracts and acuminate floral bracts enveloping the ovaries with the flowers densely clustered and spiralling towards the apex.
+Found in Venezuela, Santander and Cundinamarca departments of Colombia, Ecuador, Ancash department of Peru, Bolivia and Salta department of Argentinaa in upper montane cloud forests and in evenly moist, dense to slightly open forests at elevations around 1600 to 2800 meters as a miniature to medium sized, warm to cool growing, terrestrial with spathulate, variegated dark green and white, petiolate leaf that is cuneate into the basal petiole blooming in the late winter to spring on a terminal, erect, thin, pale rose to greenish, peduncle 19.2 to 21.5" [48 to 53 cm] long, provided with several, acuminate sheathing bracts, rachis 1.6 to 3.6" [4 to 9 cm] long, racemose, many [70] flowered inflorescence with lanceolate, subulate, acuminate, longer than the ovary floral bracts with the small flowers densely clustered and spiralling towards the apex.

 The inflorescence arises in the late fall to early winter, taking from 6 to 10 weeks to mature, from the center of the rosette of leaves after the maturation of the plant.
 The successively opening flowers arise most often in late February to early April and last 6 to 10 weeks with 10 or so flowers open at any one time.

-Distinguished by the plain green leaves with silver green longitudinal stripes, the dark greeen sepals, and the green petals with pink apices, the pale pinkish white lip with a flared apex with a transversely renioform apical lobe, a clawed base that is longer than wide, the lareg horn like calli that extend from the margin of the lateral lobes of the lip and the glabrous column.
+Distinguished by the plain green leaves with silver green longitudinal stripes, the dark greeen sepals, and the green petals with pink apices, the pale pinkish white lip with a flared apex with a transversely reniform apical lobe, a clawed base that is longer than wide, the large horn-like calli that extend from the margin of the lateral lobes of the lip and the glabrous column.

 The cultural requirements of this species are akin to Phalaenopsis except for the potting media which should be a soiless mix such as Promix or Sun Mix or even pure sphagnum moss.
 Yearly repotting in the spring after blooming is nessesary to promote good growth